General Standards of Conduct

 Alcohol: Although moderate alcohol use can be a healthy life-style choice for many, it is America's most abused drug.
 Each year, alcohol contributes to over one third of all traffic fatalities, over half of fires and half of burn injuries, almost half of hypothermia and frostbite cases and about 20 percent of completed suicides.

-Chronic, excessive use causes cirrhosis of the liver, heart disease, cancer, gastrointestinal disorders, pancreatitis, respiratory ailments, neurologic and nutritional disorders.
+Chronic, excessive use causes cirrhosis of the liver, heart disease, cancer, gastrointestinal disorders, pancreatitis, respiratory ailments, neurological and nutritional disorders.

 Alcohol abusers risk two to six times the rate of the population at large for death from disease, accident or violence.
 Alcohol abuse is a major factor in child abuse, domestic violence, sexual assault and other crimes.
 Use during pregnancy is linked to early fetal death, decreased birth weight, increased infant mortality and Fetal Alcohol Syndrome.